 wild garlic pesto recipe

 I make lots of this in the spring, using it as a pasta sauce and to stuff baked potatoes.
 It freezes well for use right through the year, but if freezing leave out the cultivated bulb garlic.
 Please forage wild garlic responsibly; pick the leaves only and not the bulb.

-Makes a large jar:
+makes a large jar: